Welasco/AzureSentinelSyslog/README.md

 ### Syslog message format

-The two values are combined to produce a Priority Value sent with the message.
+The two values (Facility and Severity) are combined to produce a Priority Value (PRI) that is sent with each message.
 The Priority Value is calculated by multiplying the Facility value by eight and then adding the Severity Value to the result.
 The lower the PRI, the higher the priority.

 The Priority value is calculated by first multiplying the Facility number by 8 and then adding the numerical value of the Severity.
 The lower the PRI, the higher the priority.